 Pique Tea is definitely more expensive than regular tea bags, much more than loose leaf teas, and even other instant tea varieties.
 Individual packages with 14 pouches run around $11.99 – 15.99.
 Which brings the cost of individual servings to about $0.85 – 1.14.

 However, comparing this to the cost of a tea at any coffee shop ($3-6), you are still saving a lot of money by having a pouch of Pique Tea crystals in your purse for on-the-go and skipping the coffee-shop tea.
-And it’s definitely more convenient than trying to figure out how to carry a single Earl Grey tea bag with you, hah.
+Pique tea pouches are definitely much more convenient to make quickly while you are out and about than any other tea that requires steeping.

 And you can save even more by using my special code LEELA to get 5% OFF your first Pique Tea order.